jethrocarr/carnival-r10kwebhook/README.md

     -X POST \
     -H "X-GitHub-Event: push" \
     --data '{"repository": {"name": "test-repo", "url": "git://example-url/test-repo"}, "pusher": {"email": "example@example.com"} }' $ENDPOINT

+GitHub makes testing very easy as well.
+Once a webhook is configured on a project, you can view and debug the communications to/from the webhook by clicking on the webhook entry in the web interface.
+This interface also permits redelivery for testing purposes.

+TODO: Review and implement unit testing for webhook.

 # r10k Event Agent (Consumer)